devdeer-kevin/terminal-gpt-chat/README.md

-# Node.js Chatbot with OpenAI
+# Node.js Console Chatbot with OpenAI

 This repository contains a Node.js console application designed to facilitate interactive conversations using OpenAI's GPT-4.
 It leverages the OpenAI API to create dynamic and intelligent responses based on user input, maintaining a conversational history to provide context for each interaction.